Hillside Construction

 Finish and Architectural Integration

-On residential projects, retaining walls are often visible - from the house, from outdoor living areas, from the street.
+On residential projects, retaining walls are often visible: from the house, from outdoor living areas, from the street.
 The structural requirements don't change, but the finish and detailing become design decisions that affect both cost and the architect's intent.

 Concrete finishes range from utilitarian to architectural: